TimeFunny/-TimeFunny.github.io/source/_posts/ssh.md

 #### `remote port`:  server port(application server, no ssh server )

+ -f      Requests `ssh` to go to background just before command execution.
+This is useful if
+             `ssh` is going to ask for passwords or passphrases, but the user wants it in the background.

+-N      Do not execute a remote command.
+This is useful for just **forwarding ports**.

 ## 1. local forwarding

 ssh client  <——> application client ;